 \_ISO\MAINMENU\ZZSubMenuAll.mnu - all Main menu sub-menu entries and the F1 ,F7 and F8 Main menu entries.

 \_ISO\MAINMENU\$$$SetDefaultMenu.mnu - 'Set default menu entry and timeout' menu entry.

 \_ISO\MAINMENU\MNU folder - used for .mnu files + payloads

-\_ISO\MAINMENU\$$$$CONFIG folder - only use this folder for special configuration files.
+\_ISO\MAINMENU\$$$$CONFIG folder - only use this folder for special configuration files (not for payload files).

 Note: You can suppress various Main Menu entries by using NOxxxxx variables (see Sample_MyE2B.cfg file).

 If you need to modify the ZZSubMenuAll.mnu file, then rename it first (e.g. ZZSubMenuDave.mnu).
 If you later update your E2B drive with a new version of E2B, you will need to delete the ZZSubMenuAll.mnu file again.